MileHacker Logo

 • Tianshui does not have a comprehensive tourist city pass that bundles numerous attractions for a single discounted price.

-• Some scenic areas, like Maijishan, might feature a combined ticket for the grottoes and perhaps a nearby site (like Xianren Cliff), which offers a small saving over purchasing individual tickets.
+• Some scenic areas, like Maijishan, could include a combined ticket for the grottoes and perhaps a nearby site (like Xianren Cliff), which offers a small saving over purchasing individual tickets.
 Inquire at the ticket office.

-• Always inquire about potential discounts at ticket counters, especially if you have a student or senior citizen ID.
+• Always inquire about potential discounts at box offices, especially if you possess a student or senior citizen ID.

 Free Activities and Attractions